 What services does Akvo offer?

-Akvo currently provides four tools:
+Akvo currently provides three tools:

 - Akvo RSR stands for Really Simple Reporting.
 It’s a web- and Android-based system that makes it easy for development aid teams to bring complex networks of projects online and share progress with everyone involved and interested.

 - Akvo Flow is a mobile phone and online service that transforms field monitoring using Android smartphones.

 - Akvopedia is a portal for online knowledge on smart, low-cost, sustainable water and sanitation technology and approaches.